cheminfo/generator-cheminfo/ts-migration.md

-# Incremental migration of a repository to TypeScript
+# Incremental migration of a repository to TypeScript and ESM

 ## Step 1: use TypeScript to analyze and transpile the JavaScript